Donaldttt/fuzzyy/README.md

   - \<CTRL-V> open selected file in vertical split
   - \<CTRL-T> open selected file in new tab page

-- FuzzyBuffers, FuzzyFiles, FuzzyGrep, FuzzyInBuffer, FuzzyMru
+- FuzzyBuffers, FuzzyFiles, FuzzyGrep, FuzzyInBuffer, FuzzyMru, FuzzyQuickfix
   - \<CTRL-Q> send results to quickfix list

 Send results to quickfix list only includes results currently in the menu buffer,